direct-phonology/dphon/README.md

 ## usage

 the main function of `dphon` is to look for instances of text reuse in a corpus of old chinese texts. instead of relying purely on graphemes, it does this by performing grapheme-to-phoneme conversion, and determining possible reuse based on whether passages are likely to have _sounded_ similar (or rhymed) when spoken aloud.

+you will need to have files stored locally as utf-8 encoded plain-text (`.txt`) or json-lines (`.jsonl`) format. for the former, one file is assumed to represent one document. for the latter, one file can contain any number of lines, each of which is a document, with required keys `id` (a unique identifier) and `text` (text content) and any number of optional keys. you can obtain a representative corpus of old chinese sourced from the kanseki repository via [`direct-phonology/ect-krp`](https://github.com/direct-phonology/ect-krp).

 a simple invocation of `dphon` might look like: